Alabama Criminal Statute of Limitations

 Research the Law

-Alabama's statute of limitations laws are fairly straight forward compared to other states, but they can still be confusing.
+Alabama's statute of limitations laws are fairly straightforward compared to those of other states, but they can still be confusing.
 You should see an experienced attorney if you are worried that your past behavior might be prosecuted or just need help understanding how the law could affect your case.
 Get started today by reaching out to an Alabama defense attorney.

 Contact a qualified attorney.